impossibledreams/android-language-settings-app/README.markdown

 There is also an alternate solution, if you wish to install a second keyboard along side the original one:

 1. Install the new keyboard APK file using regular tools.
+You can find repacked versions of the stock Android keyboard online.
 2. Connect to the Kindle via "adb shell" or via a terminal app on the device.
+3. Type "ime list" to list available keyboards.
-3. Use the "ime" command line utility to list, and enable the second keyboard.
+4. Type "ime enable [keyboard]" to enable the new keyboard.
-4. Select the new keyboard as the default with the "ime" utility.
+4. Type "ime select [keyboard]" to select the new keyboard as the default one.
-5. Once you do that, you can now manage keyboards using the regular Kindle keyboard settings.
+5. Once you do that, you can now manage keyboards using the regular Kindle keyboard settings as long as you don't uninstall the new keyboard.

+**Please be aware that newer Kindle updates will probably wipe these methods clean**

 For Developers:
 ---------------